bluelhf/pithos/README.md

 |---------------|------------------------------------------------|----------|
 | `X-File-Size` | The size of the file to be uploaded, in bytes. | Yes      |

 Returns an [Upload Success](#upload-success) object.
-The client should then upload the file to the URL specified by the object using the `PUT` method.
+The client should then resolve the URL if it is relative, and upload the file to the resolved URL using the `PUT` method.

 ### `GET /download/:uuid`

 Returns a [Download Success](#download-success) object.
-The client should then download the file from the URL specified by the object using the `GET` method.
+The client should then resolve the URL if it is relative, and download the file from the resolved URL using the `GET` method.

-If the file does not exist, this endpoint will still succeed, but the URL returned by the object will respond with a <kbd>404 Not Found</kbd> error.
+If the file does not exist, this endpoint will still succeed, but the request to the resolved URL will respond with a <kbd>404 Not Found</kbd> error.

 ## Object Reference